Denise station

-Denise is a station on the Overbrook branch of the Port Authority of Allegheny County's light rail network.
-It is located in the Carrick neighborhood of Pittsburgh, Pennsylvania.
-It serves a somewhat blighted commercial corridor along Saw Mill Run Boulevard and a slopeside residential area which extends from the west side of the station.
+Denise station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving the Carrick neighborhood of Pittsburgh, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+It serves a commercial corridor along Saw Mill Run Boulevard and a slopeside residential area which extends from the west side of the station.

 History

 Denise was opened in 2004, replacing the Smith stop in roughly the same location, and consolidating the former Edgebrook stop at the viaduct just to the north.
-A connection can be made with the bus route 51 Carrick.